Daudsarfraz/Mart-Sales-Prediction-Using-XGBoost/README.md

 5. Model deployment: Saving the trained model for future predictions on new data.

 ## Dataset
 The dataset used in this project contains historical information about products and their corresponding sales in the mart.
-It includes features such as product attributes, prices, discounts, and promotional information.
+It includes features such as 'Item_Identifier', 'Item_Weight', 'Item_Fat_Content', 'Item_Visibility',
+       'Item_Type', 'Item_MRP', 'Outlet_Identifier',
+       'Outlet_Establishment_Year', 'Outlet_Size', 'Outlet_Location_Type',
+       'Outlet_Type', 'Item_Outlet_Sales'.
 The dataset is expected to be in a structured format, preferably in a CSV file.

 ## Prerequisites
 Before running this project, ensure that you have the following dependencies installed: